 The Lakewalk along Lake Superior offers more than beautiful lake views and stops along the way for charming shops and restaurants.
 Duluth’s waterfront is an expression of art!
 Experience the horses and carriages, a great old, thundering train, the gulls and the waves and a view that lasts forever!

-Spirit Mountain is the place to be for downhill skiing, cross-country skiing, snow shoeing, winter hiking, fat biking and all around fun!
+Spirit Mountain is the place to be for downhill skiing, cross-country skiing, snow shoeing, winter hiking, riding the Alpine Slide, fat biking and all around fun!
 The Timber Twister is the ride of a life time and available in all the seasons of the year!
 We have a lodging partnership with Spirit Mountain for the 2018 season.
 Check out their website for the latest information, events, rates and conditions.
+Request the discount pass from us or add it from our special packages to your online reservation.

 Do you need more outdoor adventure?
 Visit the Spirit Mountain area for mountain biking, with wooded trails, challenging terrain and breathtaking views of Lake Superior and the St. Louis Bay.
 At 14 miles long, the Willard Munger State Trail is the longest paved trail winding through split rock canyons and past endless scenic overlooks from West Duluth to Jay Cooke State Park.
 The Western Waterfront Trail is an out-of-the-way trail, perfect for watching birds and other wildlife as you ride.
 The trail is about two miles long.
 Want the best view of the lake?
 Pedal up to Two Harbors on the North Shore Scenic Drive.
 Unique gift shops, delicious restaurants and incredible overlooks are along the way to provide a perfect reason to take a break.